-The easiest way to choose the best interior paint colors is to start with colors you love.
-When you start with the colors you love, you are not bound by the traditional color schemes for a particular decorating style.
-Using your own favorite color as your base color, you can use it to create a color scheme around it.
-Your favorite colors can be the perfect inspiration for your new color palette.
+The easiest way to choose the best interior paint colors is to start with the colors you love.
+When you start with the colors you love, you are not bound by traditional color schemes for a particular decorating style.
+With your favorite color as your base color, you can use it to create a color scheme around it.
+Your favorite colors can be the perfect inspiration for your new color palette for the whole home.

 Magazines and catalogs have always been the staple of decorating inspiration.
-We're lucky that now we have thousands of pages of inspiration on the internet.
-Retailer sites can be inspiring with their room vignettes, paint company sites can also show you ways to use color in your home.
-Social media sites like Pinterest and Instagram offer color inspiration that is refreshed in real time.
-Pinterest is great for creating... inspiration boards for your favorite ideas, so you can keep all your ideas in one spot.
+You have access to thousands of pages of inspiration on the internet.
+Retailer sites can be inspiring with their room vignettes, and paint brands can also show you ways to use color in your home.
+Social media sites such as Pinterest and Instagram offer color inspiration that is refreshed in real-time.
+Pinterest is great for creating inspiration boards for your favorite ideas, so you can keep all your ideas in one spot.

 Use Color Theory to Create a Color Scheme

 You don't have to study color theory to get great ideas from a little color wheel.
 These inexpensive color tools can generate color scheme ideas quickly.
 With a turn of the wheel, you can see how colors might relate to each other and learn the basics of color theory.
 While you probably won't be painting your home in the exact colors you see on the wheel, you can choose shades of those colors at your favorite paint store.

 It's easy to use a color wheel to create a color scheme once you learn a few easy concepts.

 Just because you choose neutral paint colors doesn't mean they have to be laid-back.
 You can rev up your neutral color palette by being creative with how the colors are used.
 A striped wall in neutral colors adds tons of style but still keeps the room looking relaxed.
 Neutral wall color with a pastel ceiling is a sneaky way to add color without losing the soothing vibe of the space.